uf2020/ccxt/Manual.md

         var_dump ($exchange->fetch_ohlcv ($symbol, '1M')); // one month
     }
 ```

+To get the list of available timeframes for your exchange see the `timeframes` exchange property.
+Note that it is only populated when `hasFetchTickers` property is true as well.

 The fetchOHLCV method shown above returns a list (a flat array) of OHLCV candles represented by the following structure: